 Our Testing Experience

-The euro-top version felt different the moment I sat down: softer entry, less “tight” surface tension, and a smoother glide into the comfort layer.
-For me, that meant fewer hot spots at the hip when I started the night on my side.
-Jenna liked it for lounging because it felt less stiff under the thighs, but she and Ethan both noted the edge felt a little more compressible when they drifted outward.
-Marcus didn’t dislike it, but he said he’d pick the tight-top if he wanted the most stable feel under his hips.
+The euro-top version felt different right away: softer entry, less surface tension, and a smoother slide into the comfort layer.
+In our side-sleep starts, that translated to fewer hot spots at the hip and a gentler feel at the shoulder.
+Jenna liked it for lounging because it didn’t feel as stiff under the thighs, but both she and Ethan noticed the edge compress more when they drifted outward.
+Marcus didn’t dislike it—he just preferred the tight-top when he wanted the most stable feel under his hips.

 What we liked